-This post-trip expansion to our The Himalayas of Bhutan in November 2018 tour can also be booked as a stand-alone tour.
+This extension to our The Himalayas of Bhutan in November 2018 tour can also be booked as a stand-alone tour.

 Itinerary (8 days/7 nights)

-If you are coming from Bhutan, you will connect with a flight to Guwahati from Paro (where our Bhutan tour ends).
-Otherwise your tour begins in Guwahati.
+If you are coming from our Bhutan tour, you will arrive with us in Guwahati from Paro (in Bhutan), otherwise your tour begins in Guwahati.
 From here we will drive to Kaziranga National Park, our base for the next four nights.

 Day 5.
-Kaziranga National Park – Nameri National Park
+Kaziranga National Park to Nameri National Park

-After early morning birding we drive to the airport in Guwahati.
-You can connect from here to Kolkata or New Delhi for your flights home.
+After some final early-morning birding we will head back to Guwahati.
+From here you can connect to Kolkata or to New Delhi and fly home.

 I had an awesome two weeks’ trip in northern India in January 2016 with Andy Walker of Birding Ecotours.
 Total bird species seen by the group was 401.
 Highly recommended for life birds, “collecting” bird families and beautiful scenery.
 Some highlights included: Hill Partridge, Painted Spurfowl, Koklass and Cheer Pheasants, Black Bittern, Himalayan Vulture, Sarus Crane, Barred Buttonquail, Ibisbill, Pheasant-tailed Jacana, Indian Courser, Painted Sandgrouse, Sirkeer Malkoha, Crested Treeswift, Stork-billed Kingfisher, Himalayan Flameback, Collared Falconet with prey (Cinereous Tit), Chestnut-headed Tesia, Striated Laughingthrush, White-rumped Shama, White-tailed Rubythroat, Golden Bush Robin, Brown Dipper, Pink-browed Rosefinch, Crested Bunting and Altai Accentor.
 The group total also included 10 owls and 17 woodpeckers, all seen.